 - If the back end starts sliding, turn your car toward the slide, but not too far.
 Again, don’t slam on the brakes.

-Winter is rainy season in many parts of the country, and flash floods are a common occurrence.
+Winter is rainy season in many parts of the country, and flash floods are common winter driving hazards.
 If you are driving in heavy rain, pay close attention to road signs and barricades.
 If an area is barricaded, stay out.

 If you see a flooded road, Turn Around – Don’t Drown!
 Don’t attempt to drive through flood water, especially if it’s moving.
 According to the Centers for Disease Control and Prevention, flood deaths most commonly occur when someone drives their vehicle into hazardous flood water.
 Consider this: